← MRI Terms

 Mild, Moderate, and Severe: What These Words Really Mean

-A severe imaging finding can exist in someone with manageable symptoms.
-A smaller disc herniation can cause severe nerve pain if it hits the wrong spot.
+But severity on MRI doesn’t always equal severity of pain.
+A severe imaging finding can exist in someone with manageable symptoms, and a smaller disc herniation can cause severe nerve pain if it hits the wrong spot.
+The finding matters most when its severity, location, and side match what the patient is feeling.

 The Most Important Question: Does the MRI Match Your Symptoms?